hgoldstein95/hgoldstein95.github.io/_drafts/language-of-dance.md

 state completely determines the effect of a move.
 Put more simply, it means that there are no two arrows with the same label and the same source state.

-Technically speaking, labeling both "closed" and "closed, 8-count" is a form of non-determinism, but this is resolved as soon as the dance starts, so it isn't very interesting.
+Technically speaking, labeling both "closed" and "closed, 8-count" as start states is a form of non-determinism, but this is resolved as soon as the dance starts, so it isn't very interesting.
 A more interesting form of non-determinism is "$$\varepsilon$$-transitions".
 An $$\varepsilon$$-transition is a transition that happens without a symbol being read, or, in this case, without a move being done.
 It turns out that these transitions don't actually change the set of languages that automata can represent, but they do offer a compact and intuitive